-Timothy Gallagher is a Managing Director in the Business Intelligence and Investigations practice at Kroll, a division of Duff & Phelps, and a Head of the New York Office.
+Timothy Gallagher is a managing director with Kroll’s Business Intelligence and Investigations practice and head of the New York office.
 Tim is a highly regarded law enforcement executive, who served with great distinction for over two decades with the Federal Bureau of Investigation.
 Before joining Kroll in 2018, he was the Special Agent in Charge of the FBI’s Newark, N.J. office, where he managed the activities of over 800 professionals.
 Tim possesses a broad array of investigative experience spanning the areas of financial fraud, including matters involving the Foreign Corrupt Practices Act, as well as cyber-related criminal activities.

 In 2016, Tim was elevated to Special Agent in Charge of the FBI’s Newark Division, the agency’s seventh largest field division.
 In addition to managing the entire office, he administered the multi-agency Joint Terrorism Task Force responsible for identifying and mitigating all terrorist threats throughout the State of New Jersey.